Goldar: Power Rangers (2017 film)

-Goldar is a secondary antagonist in the 2017 movie reboot with his vocal effects provided by Fred Tatasciore.
-He appears as a giant gargoyle-like a monster made purely out of gold.
-In an interview with Entertainment Weekly, director Dean Israelite envisioned Goldar to be a kaiju-like a beast that would be a physical manifestation of Rita’s evil, as opposed to an individual with a distinct personality.
+Goldar is the secondary antagonist in the 2017 movie reboot with his vocal effects provided by Fred Tatasciore.
+He appears as a giant gargoyle-like monster made purely out of gold.
+In an interview with Entertainment Weekly, director Dean Israelite envisioned Goldar to be a kaiju-like beast that would be a physical manifestation of Rita's evil, as opposed to an individual with a distinct personality.
 Israelite and production designer Andrew Menzies said Goldar is a faceless and intimidating extension of Rita which is nigh unstoppable, and designed the creature's look after a chocolate fountain with a melting form that never takes shape.
-Menzies commented, "I think as humans we always search for character in a face, and if it’s always shifting and changing, it becomes scary".
+Menzies commented, "I think as humans we always search for character in a face, and if it's always shifting and changing, it becomes scary".

-In the film's narrative, Goldar was created by Rita to penetrate the force field that protects the Zeo crystal.
+In the film's narrative, Goldar was created by Rita to penetrate the force field that protects the Zeo Crystal.
 Goldar's molecular essence was scattered after he was vaporized by Zordon into a cloud of microscopic gold particles during the opening action sequence on Ancient Earth.
 Rita reconstitutes Goldar by stealing gold from jewelry stores, buildings, and even dental implants to manifest the monster.
 As Rita orders Goldar to retrieve the Zeo Crystal from underneath the local Krispy Kreme shop, the Rangers confront him with their Zords for the first time, which culminates in them assembling the Megazord.
 Rita attempts to counter them by merging herself with Goldar directly, but the Rangers are able to destroy the monster enough to send Rita flying towards the Moon.

 A preview of Goldar's appearance, in the form of a tie-in action figure for the 2017 film has generated commentary about the film's visual direction, with various sources noting his gold-centric character design as one of the biggest departures from the 1990s series.
 Otterson described the iteration as "someone took an old Goldar action figure and put it through a few popcorn cycles on a microwave".
 Other sources have described his appearance as a "melting candle of gold", "a giant chocolate fountain", "a golem formed out of molten, melted gold", and "someone took the classic Goldar and drowned him in nacho cheese."